Comparison of Percutaneous vs. Laparoscopic Drainage for Ruptured Liver Abscess: A Case Analysis

 Abstract

-Background: Ruptured liver abscesses pose a significant clinical challenge due to their potential for severe complications, including peritonitis and sepsis.
-Advances in minimally invasive techniques such as percutaneous and laparoscopic drainage have offered alternatives to traditional open surgical drainage, but the optimal approach remains debated.
-This study aims to compare the efficacy, safety, and recovery outcomes of percutaneous drainage versus laparoscopic drainage in the management of ruptured liver abscesses.
+Ruptured liver abscesses pose a significant clinical challenge due to their potential for severe complications, including peritonitis and sepsis.
+The study compares the outcomes of percutaneous drainage versus laparoscopic drainage for patients with ruptured liver abscesses.

 Published